louisaarocha/Azure-Sentinel-SIEM/README.md

 ##

-- Employed a custom PowerShell script to extract IP addresses from Windows logs and sent them to a third-party API for geolocation data retrieval, including latitude, longitude, state, and province.
-- Created a custom log enriched with geographic data, enhancing the depth of attack analysis.
 ---

 This project demonstrates the integration of Azure services for cybersecurity purposes, offering insights into threat detection and geospatial analysis.